 Due to the COVID-19 pandemic, U.S. passport agencies have suspended processing and shipping overseas regular passports and Consular Reports of Birth Abroad (CRBAs) until further notice.
 We will accept and transmit passports when normal operations resume.
 However, because of public health measures to prevent the spread of COVID-19, the U.S. Department of State has limited passport operations.

 U.S. Embassy Bucharest’s highest priority remains supporting U.S. citizens in Romania.
-If a U.S. citizen needs a passport to travel before normal operations resume, please call and make an appointment or send an email to ACSBucharest@state.gov to apply for an emergency passport for an adult or a minor.
+If a U.S. citizen needs an emergency passport to for urgent immediate travel, to return to the United States, or for immigration purposes before normal operations resume, please call and make an appointment or send an email to ACSBucharest@state.gov to apply for an emergency passport for an adult or a minor.
 If you have not yet received your CRBA due to this delay in processing and have immediate travel plans, please contact us to discuss the possibility of an emergency passport.

 Please consider waiting to apply for citizenship services until we resume normal operations.
 If you have previously applied for a passport or citizenship service, you should expect significant delays receiving your passport and your citizenship evidence documents.